John Gill

 Yeah, would you ever train all 3 in one day?

 That's crazy.
 I got to find my questions here.
-Um, when did you 1st start riding road bikes?
+Um, when did you first start riding road bikes?

 So you got into it earlier.

-Yeah, I think I was like an 8th grade or yeah, I was 8th grade.
-I was surprised the only kid.
-I went on an old road bike.
-It's funny because I think back on it like it’s a piece of crap, but it's probably like an awesome vintage bike.
+Yeah, I think I was in 8th grade.
+I was the only kid riding an old road bike to school.
+Back then I thought of it as a piece of crap, but it's probably like some highly sought after vintage bike today.

 When did you get serious about road biking?